Watch our short film showing the impact a health visitor can make from a parent's perspective.

 It is a diverse, satisfying and challenging role that involves bonding with families over time.
 It suits nurses and midwives with an interest in health promotion, public health and working in the community.

 Health visitors are best placed to help families and young children.
 In fact, a growing body of evidence underlines the importance of the role in the first few years of a person's life.

-If you are already a qualified nurse, midwife or health visitor looking for a course, you should contact your nearest strategic health authority (SHA).
+If you are already a qualified nurse, midwife or health visitor looking for a course, you should contact your nearest Local Education and Training Board (LETB).
 You can find them on our course finder.